 Quizzes and mock papers are also incorporated into our curriculum to simulate an examination environment and help your child develop the needed examination skills.

 At TLL, school-specific classes are available.
 This is to better cater to the academic needs of students in these schools who are learning additional modules covered such as Forensic Science for Raffles Girls School and Hydroponics for Anglo-Chinese School (Independent).

 IP students from other schools will be grouped into our SILO classes according to the 3 Science subjects – Biology, Chemistry and Physics.
 In the SILO classes, your child will begin 8 weeks of lesson in one subject and rotate into another subject after 8 weeks.
 After 3 rotations, there will be revision for all subjects in preparation for examinations.

-While you await with bated breath for your child’s PSLE results, take some time to Find out more about our programmes Here.
+While you await with bated breath for your child’s posting results, take some time to find out more about our programmes here.

 We'd love to welcome your child to our classes.